GustavsC/SPDM-Hardware-Implementation/README.md

 The binary of Kernel Image are in the /output/images/Image The binary of rootfs.cpio are in the /output/images/rootfs.cpio

-The Pre Compiled Binaries are in the System_on_Chip/Binaries/Image and System_on_Chip/Binaries/rootfs.cpio

 ## Bootloader - OpenSBI [4]

 Using OpenSBI 0.8